sujato/drafts/general-introduction.md

 Despite his exalted and revered status, the Buddha in the Majjhima had not yet been elevated to the cosmic divinity who appears in later Buddhism.
 He is a very human figure.
 Nowhere does he say that his practice in past lives led to his awakening in this life; there is no mention of the *pāramīs*.
 Indeed, in one of the rare occasions when he refers to a past life (MN 81 <cite>Ghaṭikāra</cite>), he appears decidedly un-enlightened.

 In the early texts, the term *bodhisatta* means “one intent on awakening”.
 It primarily refers to the period after leaving home and before awakening.
 It is clear from the descriptions of his practices that the Buddha was not following a path that he had started long ago, but was exploring the different options available to him, uncertain as to how awakening may be gained.
-His crucial insight came, not by recollecting vows made in past lives, but when he remembered the time he fell into absorption as a child.
+His crucial insight came, not by recollecting vows made in past lives, but when he remembered the time he fell into absorption (*jhāna*) as a child.

 The Buddha goes to great lengths to detail the many trials and experiments he undertook before his path was mature.
 His truly special quality was that he discovered the path through his own efforts, and later taught that same path to his disciples.
 Even disciples who had realized the same liberation and understanding revered the Buddha as the one of unsurpassed wisdom and compassion who had illuminated the path for others.